mmcbrien3/mmcbrien.com/writing_dir/chefs_log/fried_chicken.md

 My mom also made some shell mac & cheese, but I won't be talking about that in this post.

-- Ratings
+Rating:
 - Dish: A+
 - Execution: B+

 ![](../../assets/fried_chicken/fried_chicken_final.jpg)